 The Raleigh market achieved historically high levels of economic activity and visitation in 2019.
 However, after the onset of the COVID-19 pandemic in early 2020, the market suffered significant declines in business activity and hotel demand, similar to most metropolitan areas across the country.
 How did Raleigh sustain through the height of the pandemic?
 What is the market experiencing as it emerges from the pandemic, and what does the future look like for this state capital?

-The Hampton Roads area has historically benefited from strong leisure and tourism demand, government activity at the area’s military facilities, and corporate travel.
-Since early March 2020, however, the Hampton Roads lodging market has suffered a decline in demand, like most metropolitan areas in the United States, because of the COVID-19 pandemic.
-How much of an impact has the market experienced, and how quickly can this historically stable market recover?
+Since early March 2020, Greater Kansas City hotels have suffered unprecedented declines in demand, similar to most cities in the United States, because of the COVID-19 pandemic.
+How much of an impact has the market experienced, and how quickly can this market recover?

-Since March 2020, Boise hotels have suffered unprecedented declines in demand, similar to most cities in the United States, because of the COVID-19 pandemic.
-Which factors affected 2020 hotel performance, and what key elements are expected to influence hotels in the Treasure Valley’s capital?
-What will the recovery look like?
+In 2020 and early 2021, Anaheim-Santa Ana hotels suffered unprecedented declines in demand, similar to most cities in the United States, because of the COVID-19 pandemic.
+How does this compare to the last recession?
+What factors are contributing to the recovery?